petzval/btferret/README.md

    # Android/Windows.. device.
 The remote device may pop up a box
    # asking if the passkey has appeared on the local server screen.
 btfpy.Classic_server(2,classic_callback,10,btfpy.KEY_ON | btfpy.PASSKEY_LOCAL)
+   # No defined endchar - send each packet to the callback routine
+   # Use this for an OBEX server
+btfpy.Classic_server(2,classic_callback,btfpy.PACKET_ENDCHAR,btfpy.KEY_ON | btfpy.PASSKEY_OFF)

 def classic_callback(clientnode,data,datlen):
   # data[] has datlen bytes from clientnode